 If you look closely enough, your data mining will tell you the specifics of your inbound marketing campaign as well.
 To start generating quality leads and raising conversion rates, every brand worth their salt must build trust with their audience.

 A straightforward way of converting leads into qualified leads (and then customers), is to let them try your product before buying.
 Your specific product will define the dynamics of this trial.

 If you’re advertising a series of online classes, consider running a promotion for a free introductory class or distribute mini tutorials.

 If you’re selling cloud storage, offer a free trial period.
 Consider throwing in tutorials on how to use cloud storage and efficiently organize your files.
 This package deal will not only attract people who are curious about cloud storage yet unsure whether yours is the best choice over competing options, but also some people who are intrigued by cloud storage in general, but need some support in learning how to use it.

 Put Together the Strategic Pieces with An Experienced Partner

 In a world where advertisements must compete with texts, e-mails, Amazon orders, YouTube videos, and countless other online stimuli for attention, the only way to create a marketing campaign that will truly affect potential customers is to be a fly on their wall.
 Read their conversations and get to know their needs, desires, and philosophies.

 At First Page, we believe that inbound marketing requires developing strategic pieces before you fish for leads – this starts with a persona, buyer’s journey, and intent paths for the leads you’re trying to capture.
-To make sure you’re taking the right steps for a revenue-generating marketing channel, consider working with us.
+To make sure you’re taking the right steps for revenue-generating marketing, consider working with us.
 With inbound services from our team of experts, you can make sense of the complexity without the added expense of hiring more people inside your office.